TXO Partners (NYSE:TXO) Shares Gap Up to $18.75

 TXO Partners L.P.
-(NYSE:TXO – Get Free Report) shares gapped up before the market opened on Monday .
+(NYSE:TXO – Get Free Report)’s stock price gapped up prior to trading on Monday .
 The stock had previously closed at $18.75, but opened at $19.30.
-TXO Partners shares last traded at $19.30, with a volume of 702 shares changing hands.
+TXO Partners shares last traded at $19.30, with a volume of 702 shares traded.

 TXO Partners Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Monday, November 27th.
-Shareholders of record on Friday, November 17th will be issued a $0.52 dividend.
-The ex-dividend date of this dividend is Thursday, November 16th.
-This represents a $2.08 annualized dividend and a yield of 11.21%.
-This is a positive change from TXO Partners’s previous quarterly dividend of $0.48.
-TXO Partners’s dividend payout ratio is presently 87.67%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 27th.
+Investors of record on Friday, November 17th will be given a dividend of $0.52 per share.
+This is an increase from TXO Partners’s previous quarterly dividend of $0.48.
+The ex-dividend date is Thursday, November 16th.
+This represents a $2.08 dividend on an annualized basis and a yield of 11.21%.
+TXO Partners’s dividend payout ratio (DPR) is presently 87.67%.

 TXO Partners L.P. focuses on the acquisition, development, optimization, and exploitation of conventional oil, natural gas, and natural gas liquid reserves in North America.
 Its acreage positions are concentrated in the Permian Basin of West Texas and New Mexico and the San Juan Basin of New Mexico and Colorado.